 Manage a BOS Session

-Once a Boot Orchestration Service (BOS) session template is created, users can perform operations on nodes, such as boot, reboot, and shutdown.
+Once a BOS session template is created, users can perform operations on nodes, such as boot, reboot, and shutdown.

-To find the API versions of any commands listed, add -vvv to the end of the CLI command, and the CLI will print the underlying call to the API in the output.
+To find the corresponding API calls for any Cray CLI command, append -vvv to the end of the CLI command.
+This makes the CLI print the underlying API call in the output.

 Creating a new BOS v2 session requires the following command-line options: